-… From time to time we have to choose between several goals in order to solve one at a time.
+… From time to time we have to choose between several goals to solve one at a time.
 The vernacular says: “You can’t have your cake and eat it too”.
-If we are betwixt and between these goals we can speak of goal conflict.
+If we are betwixt and between these goals, we can speak of goal conflict.

-In relation to my needs even my painful and destructive chronic inflammatory joint disease, I once felt to be the lesser of grief and for so long my interest in recovery had to stand behind.
-Figuratively speaking I would run on crutches towards my more urgent needs, although I would have progressed unevenly better without RA, without pain and movement restrictions without my crutches.
+In relation to my needs, even my painful and destructive chronic inflammatory joint disease once felt like the lesser grief.
+For so long, my interest in recovery had to stand behind my interest in fulfilling these more urgent needs.
+Figuratively speaking I would run on crutches towards my more immediate needs, although I would have progressed unevenly better without RA, without pain and movement restrictions without my crutches.
 But my patience in first devoting myself to recovery, stopping my physical decay, wasn’t big enough.
-Only the desire to reach the seemingly urgent, larger and more important goal was essential.
+Only the desire to reach the seemingly urgent, more significant and more important goal was essential.
 That I would still be able to achieve it, as sick as I was, eventually turned out to be a fallacy.

-Although I often no longer had the necessary strength for them at all, my strongest need felt so vital that my own actual condition and loss of strength were less interesting to me.
-As I was right now, I didn’t meet my most important need for how I wanted to be, so my health at that moment was actually not my highest interest, my highest need.
+Although I often no longer had the necessary strength for them at all, my strongest need felt so vital that my actual condition and loss of power were less interesting to me.
+As I was right now, I didn’t meet my most important need for how I wanted to be, so my health at that moment was not my highest interest, my highest need.

-Without what I really wanted, I couldn’t be what I wanted to be, and that felt bad.
+Without what I wanted, I couldn’t be what I wanted to be, and that didn’t feel very good.
 Very bad.

-The mere fact that I tried to cope with my normal daily routine with family, work and all the necessary household items such as cooking and washing, shopping and tidying up, left my daily routine with my health until there was little or nothing for them Time and power was left.
+The mere fact that I tried to get my regular daily routine with family, work and household done, pushed my health far back until there were too little time and power left.
 And that, although I often did my work in pain and with limited movements.
 One day I found myself, despite my aching hands, still cooking the potatoes for the next meal.
-Let alone this simple work includes many individual steps (peeling, cutting, lifting the pot …), which were all painful for me ill as I was.
+Let alone this simple work includes many individual steps (peeling, cutting, lifting the pot), which were all painful for me ill as I was.
 Anyway, I did them and watched myself in amazement.
 From my rheumatologist, I knew that the inflammatory process and the pain from the RA indicated that physical destruction was taking place at that moment, and yet I used my sick body for excessive work.
 I began to feel clear how nonsensical that was.

 So reason told me, “Alright, but with RA and the meds you’re getting more and more miserable.
 Do something against this first.
 You also brush your teeth and don’t let them degrade – right?!”

 My need responded: “I don’t care.
 At first, I want to be me.
-That, I ain’t what I want to be and that I do not have what I want is the worse fate to me.
+That, I am not what I want to be and that I do not have what I want is the worse fate to me.
 I’ve had too little time and opportunities for myself even before RA.”

 I felt stress.

-That thought me that goal conflicts mean nothing but tension.
+That taught me that goal conflicts mean nothing but tension.

-That’s why I was looking out to clear my situation.
+That’s why I was trying to clarify my situation.
 Once again, describing the problem as exact as possible turned out be very helpful.
 So my goal conflict had to come to the light of critical consideration.
-I became more aware of my actions, reasons, and consequences, and adjusted my overall situation better than before: while I was ill, for example, there were meals that were easier to prepare and I learned to be more considerate of myself and others to ask for help.
+I became more aware of my actions, their reasons, and consequences.
+I adjusted my overall situation better than before: while I was ill, for example, I choose the meals that were easier to prepare, and I learned to be more considerate of myself and to ask others for help.

-So I discovered that I could favor myself in many more situations than I thought.
-That was neither failure nor was I ashamed to be dependent on help.
-I was ill and that was not a shame.
+So I discovered that I could favour myself in many more situations than I thought.
+That was neither failure, nor was I ashamed to be dependent on help.
+I was ill, and that was not a shame.

 With inflamed joints, it is inappropriate to carry out heavy work.
 Part of the heavy work is then to cut an apple or a potato, to lift a box full of drinks, to carry a flower vase or to turn a key in the lock (certainly not against resistance).

-What struck me first in the stark contrast between my need/my goal, my daily errands with family, work and household and my condition, I now even found in situations that I had experienced as a healthy person before the RA: I was even back and I was overloaded by work for which I was not sufficiently trained.
-Partly also because treating myself with care (like a healthy lifestyle with sports, nutrition and adequate sleep) did not really belong to my knowledge of my needs and habits.
+What struck me first in the stark contrast between my need/my goal, my daily errands with family, work and household and my condition, I now even found in situations that I had experienced as a healthy person before the RA.
+I had put myself last and did overloading work I was not sufficiently trained for.
+Partly also because treating myself with care (like a healthy lifestyle with sports, nutrition and adequate sleep) did not belong to my knowledge of my needs and habits.
 I had defined more about my accomplishments for others, keeping them so busy that my own life was mostly stress and wear for myself.
 So I had put my health below other priorities – down and down until it vanished from my focus every day for a very long time until I got seriously ill from that behaviour.

 I had tried to fulfil expectations that others had or believed in, at least.
 Over time, I questioned these expectations and changed my life accordingly.

 As long as I blindly followed this need-orientation and wasn’t able to describe it accurately, it continued to work silently in the background.
-An exact description, of this need, helped me clarify it.
+An accurate description of this need helped me to clarify it.
 In doing so, it came to the light of critical observation and lost its hidden influence.
 Sometimes this is enough.

 With Byron Katie’s “The Work”, more stubborn fixations on negative beliefs can be solved, and unrealistic claims may be revealed such as “I should / must” or “he/she should/must.”

-Katie asks four (leading) questions about a definite conviction associated with ongoing grief.
-Whether we regard such a personal conviction with our mind as more or less rational or even for too specific directed to one point, does not matter.
+Katie asks four (leading) questions about a stressful thoughts that cause ongoing sadness.
+How we regard such them, rational does not matter.
 She encourages the reader to be petty and to go into detail.

 But we can get to know ourselves better.

-What authority, what positive function does my stress have?;
+What reason, what proper function does my stress fulfill?

-Did it perhaps draw my attention to something that I had previously overlooked?
+Did it perhaps warn me about something I have previously overlooked?

 Nobody has to suffer from bad experiences and unfavourable facts for a long time.
 If you do, it is because of the power you give to the pain, what has the advantage that you’re able to change it.

-We can help ourselves by formulating our wishes, with which we associate a solution to our grief and more personal freedom, as separate sentences and asking Katie’s four questions.
+We can help ourselves by formulating our wishes, with which we associate a solution to our grief and more personal freedom, as separate sentences and then ask Katie’s four questions.

 In the following two examples, I have applied the four questions from Katie (in italics) to one of my negative beliefs at that time.
 Katie’s questions are also on the worksheet “Examine Conviction” I found on The Work and come from her book, “Loving What Is“:

 In my conviction: “I have had too little time and opportunities for myself even before RA.”
-I found my first sentence of sorrow: “I should have more time and opportunities for me.”
+I found my first stressful thought: “I should have more time and opportunities for me.”
 My goal conflict (and thus constant tension) was that I considered my everyday life with work, household and family as fundamentally immutable hindering my own development.

 The first question is subjective truth.
 It reads, “Is that true?”
 I would have answered it very clearly with “yes” because that would have best met my conviction.